raspdevpy/ccdoc/guide/Events/eventDelete.md

 # $eventDelete

-to delete an already existed event
+To delete an existing event
 ## Usage

 ```bash